 A good amount of scrap comes from conducting tests that require the samples to be disposed of after the testing.
 This is problematic for a number of reasons.

-If the tests (such as dyne ink evaluations, water break tests, and others) can’t be done on the actual parts that are going to go through the adhesion process, then they can only tell you so much about the readiness of the parts that will be bonded, coated, sealed or otherwise adhered.
+If the tests (such as dyne ink evaluations, water break tests, and others) can’t be done on the actual parts that will undergo the adhesion process, they can only tell you so much about the readiness of the parts that will be bonded, coated, sealed, or otherwise adhered.

 A truly useful test of surface quality is one that is quantitative, can be done directly on the production line on the parts being cleaned and treated, and is non-destructive to the surfaces so an accurate evaluation can be done.

 When the inspections are done directly on the line, then more tests can be conducted, allowing for the probability of failure to be drastically reduced.
-The sample set will be more emblematic of the parts being bonded and will give a more true picture of the chemical state of the surfaces.
+The sample set will be more emblematic of the bonded parts and give a more true picture of the chemical state of the surfaces.

 So, non-destructive tests reduce scrap in two main ways:

-2. The adhesion process is more closely monitored directly at the points where contamination is occurring, making anomalous changes more easily identifiable
+- The adhesion process is more closely monitored directly at the points where contamination occurs, making anomalous changes more easily identifiable.

 Double Check Difficult-to-Clean Surfaces

 Closely examining a surface after an adhesion failure has occurred can tell you so much about why it happened.
 One thing to look for is consistency in where the failures are occurring.
-Often, you’ll find failures occur in small corners, shallow channels where the adhesive is applied, sharp edges, and unusual geometries.
-These are conventionally difficult to clean properly and need to be looked at closely and fully evaluated to ensure they are chemically consistent with the rest of the surface.
+You’ll often find failures in small corners, shallow channels where the adhesive is applied, sharp edges, and unusual geometries.
+These are conventionally difficult to clean properly and must be looked at closely and fully evaluated to ensure they are chemically consistent with the rest of the surface.

 Revolutionize Your Manufacturing with Surface Quality Inspection Technology.

-The non-destructive test used on the line needs to be able to map out the entirety of the material surface so that consistency can be achieved.
-If one part of a surface is getting cleaned and treated to the nd another part isn’t, then it needs to be understood why that’s happening.
+The non-destructive test used on the line needs to map out the entirety of the material surface so that consistency can be achieved.
+If one part of a surface is getting cleaned and treated and another part isn’t, then it needs to be understood why that’s happening.
 It could be due to an inconsistent wash process because of the placement of the components inside the racks, something being deposited on the surface during another stage in the adhesion process, or even just using an inappropriate method of cleaning or treatment for the geometry of the surface.